Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Besides the wax itself, you’ll need a handful of other supplies before you can jump into the fun.

-- Wax Seal Stamp Kit is great for decorating envelopes, parcels, Christmas cards, birthday cards, postcards, wedding or party invitations, hobby or craft projects, scrapbook ,galas and other special...
+- ★Wide Range of Applications: Ideal for Christmas cards, birthday cards, postcards, wedding or party invitations, hobbies or handicrafts, scrapbooks, evening parties and other special events.

 Stamp Head